ChrisJohnsen/ISBN-Export-Tool/README.md

         packages/Scriptable> yarn run release

-    This will check that the worktree is clean and tagged, run a release-mode Rollup, and check the released file's header for a Git decription annotation, production mode, and make sure it doesn't have too many newlines (as a proxy for minification).
+    This will check that the worktree is clean and tagged, run a release-mode Rollup, and check the released file's header for a Git description annotation, production mode, and make sure it doesn't have too many newlines (as a proxy for minification).